Priory Pembroke Academy: Fire

 The school suffered a major fire to the school's Main Block on 23 April 2010.
 There was significant damage to the first, second and ground floors, due to heat and smoke (with water damage caused by the attempts of fire fighters to extinguish the fire).
-The fire was apparently caused by an electrical fault, although the exact cause has yet to be identified.
+The fire was apparently caused by an electrical fault, although the exact cause was never publicly identified.
 The building was repaired, officially reopened, and now includes computer suites.

 Transferal to academy status

-In 2015 the school was classified as `Inadequate` and put into `Special Measures` by OFSTED following a visit by Inspectors in June 2015.
-This further downgrading of status came within a year of OFSTED Inspectors reporting that the school `Requires Improvement`.
+In 2015 the school was classified as 'Inadequate' and put into 'Special Measures' by Ofsted following a visit by inspectors in June 2015.
+This further downgrading of status came within a year of Ofsted Inspectors reporting that the school 'Requires Improvement'.
 Approximately 288 pupils attended the school in December 2015, by 2017 this had fallen to around 160.

 In 2017, it was announced that the school would join The Priory Federation of Academies and come under new leadership as The Priory Pembroke Academy.